 Get All the Attachments

 If you are considering a specifically used Bowflex model, research online to find out what attachments came with it originally.
-If the equipment you are looking at doesn’t have all of them, that’s not a deal breaker, especially if it’s an attachment you don’t plan on using, but you should still take into the pricing consideration.
+If the equipment you are looking at doesn’t have all of them, that’s not a deal breaker, especially if it’s an attachment you don’t plan on using, but you should still consider the pricing.

 Make sure the unit has a lat bar and a couple of hands with it, but don’t worry about their condition, as I always recommend upgrading from the basic Bowflex handles/bars anyways.
 You can see my article on the best Bowflec attachments HERE.

-Buying a used old Bowflex machine can be an excellent way to save money and have access to a high-quality home gym.
+Buying a used old Bowflex machine can be an excellent way to save money and access a high-quality home gym.
 But it’s crucial to consider a few things before making a purchase.

 First, knowing why the machine is being sold is essential, as this can give you a good idea of its overall condition.